-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Talc lawsuits in Nevada, including negligence causes of action, burdens of proof, and the statutes of limitations to file a case.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about talc lawsuits in Nevada, including negligence causes of action, burdens of proof, and the statutes of limitations to file a case.
 Click on a topic to jump to that section:

 - 1. What can I do if I got ovarian cancer by using talc in Las Vegas, NV?